roxsross/helm-charts/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo mobagel` to see the charts.
+You can then run `helm search repo devfinder` to see the charts.

-To install the fastapi chart:
+To install the devfinder chart:

     helm install devfinder onfire/devfinder